aws/aws-sdk-php-zf2/README.md

 Here are some ZF2 modules that are built on top of the AWS SDK for PHP using this module:

-* [SlmQueueSqs](https://github.com/juriansluiman/SlmQueueSqs): module that simplify the use of Amazon SQS
+* [SlmQueueSqs](https://github.com/juriansluiman/SlmQueueSqs) – Module that simplifies the use of Amazon SQS

 ## Links